 - If the UE receives the service via the Individual MBS traffic delivery over EPS, the Individual MBS traffic delivery over EPS is switched to 5GC Individual MBS traffic delivery method during handover from EPS to 5GS procedure.
 After handover, the SMF+PGW-C switches the 5GC Individual MBS traffic delivery method to 5GC shared MBS traffic delivery method if the target NG-RAN supports 5G MBS.

-- If the UE receives the service via eMBMS in source E-UTRAN, after handover from EPS to 5GS, the UE may join the 5MBS Session directly without reporting the UE is out of eMBMS service to AF.
+- If the UE receives the service via eMBMS in source E-UTRAN, after handover from EPS to 5GS, the UE may join the MBS Session directly without reporting the UE is out of eMBMS service to AF.

 6.9 MBS Session and Service Context